swarbler/bestof/tech/devices.md

 - **standard:** OnePlus Watch 2
 - **better:** OnePlus Watch 3

-{: .note }
-The OnePlus Watch 3 has even better battery life and improved health and sleep tracking over the Watch 2, but there is a small price increase
+> The OnePlus Watch 3 has even better battery life and improved health and sleep tracking over the Watch 2, but there is a small price increase

-{: .alternative }
-The Pixel Watch 2 is a good option if you find it for significantly cheaper.
+> The Pixel Watch 2 is a good option if you find it for significantly cheaper.
 The only thing you won’t get with the 2 is the brighter screen and slimmer bezels of the Watch 3.

 #### watchOS